fnordware/DCIconverter/src/README.md

 DCI Converter
 =============

-This is some code for converting RGB images to XYZ and back again.
+Some code for converting RGB images to XYZ and back again.

 This all started because people were using my [**j2k**](http://www.fnordware.com/j2k) plug-in for Premiere Pro to write out [Digital Cinema](http://en.wikipedia.org/wiki/Digital_Cinema_Package) frames, which are JPEG 2000 images in XYZ color space.
 Some questioned the way I was doing my XYZ conversion, so I figured the best thing to do was make the code available for public scrutiny.